logicalclocks/hops-docs/docs/admin_guide/ldap.rst

    Create LDAP JNDI resource

-Hopsworks should be restarted after having created the resource.
+You should restart Hopsworks after you have create the resource.
 Run `systemctl restart glassfish-domain1` to restart it.

-Setting `ldap_auth` to `True` in the :doc:`variables` panel will make appear the LDAP configuration option in the Admin panel.
+Setting `ldap_auth` to `True` in the :doc:`variables` panel will make the LDAP configuration option appear in the Admin panel.

 .. _ldap2.png: ../_images/admin/ldap2.png
 .. figure:: ../imgs/admin/ldap2.png